-- a.
-Contractor MUST be capable of providing all the items listed in Table 1 of Annex B (deliverables list).
-Failure to provide these items will result in the bid being deemed non-responsive. - b.
-ROV must be an OceanusPro ROV system (or equivalent) for compatibility with CCGS vessel ROV and redundancy of equipment and operators. - c.
-The Contractor is required to provide one spare kit of all equipment (ROV, USBL, SONAR, tethers and other associated equipment), on the vessel in the event of a malfunction during the mission. - d.
-The ROV needs to be equipped with a single axis manipulator capable of attaching recovery lines to objects on the seabed. - e.
-The operator must be trained and capable of attaching recovery lines to objects on the seabed in the conditions of the operations for the mission (refer to point 3, technical specifications). - f.
-All equipment must be portable and operable from a the CCGS vessel, barge, or Fast Rescue Craft (FRC) without any modifications made to the platform. - g.
+- 3.1 The vendor MUST be capable of providing all the items listed in Table 1 of Annex B (deliverables list).
+Failure to provide these items will result in the bid being deemed non-responsive. - 3.2.
+ROV must be an OceanusPro ROV system (or equivalent) for compatibility with CCGS vessel ROV and redundancy of equipment and operators. - 3.3.
+The Contractor is required to provide one spare kit of all equipment (ROV, USBL, SONAR, tethers and other associated equipment), on the vessel in the event of a malfunction during the mission. - 3.4.
+The ROV needs to be equipped with a single axis manipulator capable of attaching recovery lines to objects on the seabed. - 3.5.
+The operator must be trained and capable of attaching recovery lines to objects on the seabed in the conditions of the operations for the mission (refer to point 3, technical specifications). - 3.6.
+All equipment must be portable and operable from a the CCGS vessel, barge, or Fast Rescue Craft (FRC) without any modifications made to the platform. - 3.7.
 The ROV must be powered over tether (not battery operated) with a top side station.
 Contractor is responsible for all portable power requirements to operate the ROV, USBL and SONAR when deployed from launches as the launches are not capable of providing power.
 The vessel can supply power at 110VAC 60 Hz when used as the deployment platform.
-The vessel will supply 89 Octane unleaded gasoline for operations that require a gas generator to avoid transportation of dangerous goods. - Equipment rental and operator services must be available for the specified time period, listed in Table 1 of Annex B. - All equipment and supplies must be packaged in suitable, robust and reusable transport containers/crates for transport to the Arctic and the subsequent return.
-Loose equipment will be unacceptable. - j.
-Equipment shall be in serviceable condition at all times during the period of this agreement, and shall meet all Federal, Provincial, and Municipal requirements. - k.
-All equipment must be shipped to Resolute Bay on or before August 10th.
+The vessel will supply 89 Octane unleaded gasoline for operations that require a gas generator to avoid transportation of dangerous goods. - 3.8.
+Equipment rental and operator services must be available for the specified time period, listed in Table 1 of Annex B - 3.9.
+All equipment and supplies must be packaged in suitable, robust and reusable transport containers/crates for transport to the Arctic and the subsequent return.
+Loose equipment will be unacceptable. - 3.10.
+Equipment shall be in serviceable condition at all times during the period of this agreement, and shall meet all Federal, Provincial, and Municipal requirements. - 3.11.
+The equipment (apart from what can be hand carried) needs to be on-site at the BIO (shipping address: 1 Challenger Drive, Dartmouth, Nova Scotia, B2Y 4A2) no later than June 10th, 2024.
 The equipment will be return to Dartmouth, NS before the end of October, and subsequently shipped back to contractor.